Marshall Lee Gore: Capture

 Corolis survived the attack and alerted the police.
 Gore had fled the state and headed to Georgia, where he left Jimmy, locking him in the pantry of an abandoned barn before heading north towards Kentucky.
-On March 16, while police were searching for Jimmy, they came across Novick's body near where Corolis'.
-The same day Jimmy was found unharmed.
+On March 16, while police were searching for Jimmy, they came across Novick's body near where Corolis had been dumped.
+The same day Jimmy was found physically unharmed.

 Gore was tracked to a trailer in Paducah, Kentucky, where he was captured on March 17, unarmed and without incident.
 Near the trailer, police found the Corolis' stolen car.
 After he was arrested, Gore was questioned about all three crimes.
 He initially denied knowing any of the women and claimed that he was Jimmy's biological father.
 Police showed him photos of Novick's body, which caused his eyes to fill with tears.
 He then reportedly said, "If I did this, I deserve the death penalty."

 In April 1988, Columbia County deputies found Roark's body.